Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/testing/TESTING.md

 1. There is a need for one email button to send emails of activity news to each paid-up member at once.
 2. There is a need to keep track of emails news of an activity being sent, to prevent multiple emails ('spam').

+### Sending reminder of subscriptions due

+Another feature to be tested is the email to be sent to members whose subscriptions are due.
+As this is also a [user story to be tested](#5-as-a-club-administrator-i-would-like-to-remind-members-of-forthcoming-club-dues-and-subscriptions) the testing is documented there.

 ### CRUD Features for logged in administrators